8 Steps To An Effective Social Media Strategy

-To see what’s working and isn’t working with your social media strategy, you need to monitor your efforts so you know what to improve on in the future.
+To see what’s working and isn’t working with your social media strategy, you need to measure your results so you know what to improve on in the future.

 You want to record all your social shares, such as impressions, shares and clicks, to see which content pieces and social media posts are getting the most clicks and engagement and are pushing traffic to your website, and which ones are not.
-Google Analytics, Buffer, and Hootsuite, for example, are great tools to help you collect these stats.
+Google Analytics, Buffer, and Hootsuite are great tools to help you collect these stats.

 When you track these numbers regularly, you’ll learn what gets the most clicks and reads, and you can go back and revise your strategy to improve your results.